-When Nintendo announced Pokémon Sword and Shield in February, the internet was immediately flooded with tweets, memes, and all kinds of content showcasing the upcoming title’s adorable new Pokémon, particularly the impish grass starter Grookey.
+When Nintendo announced Pokémon Sword and Shield in February of 2019, the internet was immediately flooded with tweets, memes, and all kinds of content showcasing the upcoming title’s adorable new Pokémon, particularly the impish grass starter Grookey.

 But while the Pokémon fandom was ablaze with love for the newcomers, we at G FUEL couldn’t help but feel nostalgic about our own glory days—the days long before the advent of the Nintendo Switch, when we’d fire up our Game Boys and traipse around Kanto and Johto with pixels on our screens and Poké Balls on our hips.
 They were simpler times.